 The Woodlawn neighborhood, on the South Side of Chicago, is one of Chicago's 77 community areas.
 It is bounded by Lake Michigan to the east, 60th Street to the north, Martin Luther King Drive to the west, and 67th Street to the south.

-POAH has replaced Grove Parc Plaza's distressed and obsolete buildings by creating new and renovated housing on South Cottage Grove Avenue (The Jackson, The Grant, The Burnham and Trianon Lofts) and the surrounding neighborhood.
+In 2008, at the invitation of concerned residents, POAH acquired Grove Parc Apartments, a 504-unit Section 8 housing development between 60th and 63rd Streets that was marked for closure.
+POAH has replaced Grove Parc Plaza's distressed and obsolete buildings by creating new and renovated housing on South Cottage Grove Avenue (The Jackson, The Grant, The Burnham, Trianon Lofts and, most recently, Woodlawn Station) and the surrounding neighborhood.

-Adjacent to the lakeshore and soon to be the home of the Obama Presidential Library, Woodlawn is a neighborhood on the rise – where new and renovated mixed-income and market-rate housing, schools, restaurants and retail stores are filling in historic boulevards and strengthening the vibrancy of this community.
+Woodlawn today is a neighborhood on the rise – where new and renovated mixed-income and market-rate housing, schools, restaurants and retail stores are filling in historic boulevards and strengthening the vibrancy of this community.